iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 template: main.html
 ---

-# Model Rollouts: Blue-Green, Canary, and Mirroring
+# Canary Rollout of a Model

 ???+ warning "TODO"
     1. fix template chart location (all calls) to use repository